lockss/lockss-rtd-portal/docs/software/turtles/configuring.rst

      - /var/www/props.otherproject.net/plugins/turtles.yaml
      - ...

-Plugin registry file paths that are not absolute are understood to be relative to the file containing the plugin registry catalog definition.
+Relative plugin registry file paths are understood to be relative to the :term:`plugin registry catalog definition` file.

 ..
 FIXME where to store the definition